A Local's Take on Orchha: 10 Years Living Among the Ruins

 What do tourists get wrong about Orchha?

 Two things.
-First, they stay only one night.
-You need three.
-On one night you see the monuments and think "nice, done."
-On three nights you discover the river at dawn, the vultures circling at noon, the sound festival at Ram Raja Temple in the evening, the light at Laxminarayan Temple, the kayaking, the food.
+First, they stay only one night when they need three.
+One night buys you the monuments and a tidy sense of "done."
+Three nights uncover the river at dawn, the vultures circling at noon, the sound festival at Ram Raja Temple in the evening, the light at Laxminarayan Temple, the kayaking, the food.
 Orchha reveals itself slowly.

-Second, they eat at the wrong places.
+Second, they eat in the wrong places.
 The hotel restaurants are fine but mediocre.
-The dhabas near the bus stand make the best dal bati I've had outside Rajasthan.
-INR 80 for a plate.
-My wife cooks better, but don't tell her I said that.
+The dhabas near the bus stand serve the best dal bati this side of Rajasthan — INR 80 a plate.

 On Hidden Spots

-The orchards behind Rai Parveen Mahal.
-It was the garden of a poet-courtesan — Rai Parveen — who so impressed Emperor Akbar with her talent that he sent her back to Orchha with honour.
-The garden still has mango and tamarind trees.
-In February, the blossoms attract parakeets.
-Nobody goes there.
+The orchards behind Rai Parveen Mahal, once the garden of a poet-courtesan whose talent so impressed Emperor Akbar that he sent her back to Orchha with honour.
+Mango and tamarind trees still stand, and in February the blossoms pull in parakeets.
+Almost no one goes.

-Also, the sunset point on the hill behind the wildlife sanctuary.
-It's a 20-minute walk from town.
-No signs.
-Ask any local shopkeeper — they all know it.
-You see the entire monument complex laid out below with the Betwa curving through.
+There's also the sunset point on the hill behind the wildlife sanctuary — a 20-minute walk from town, unsigned.
+Any local shopkeeper can point the way.
+From the top, the entire monument complex lies below with the Betwa curving through it.

-The monkeys at Jehangir Mahal.
-I'm serious — they steal phones, glasses, water bottles.
-A French tourist lost his prescription sunglasses last month.
-Keep everything in your pockets or zipped bag.
-Don't eat anything near the palace.
+The monkeys at Jehangir Mahal, and this is no joke — they steal phones, glasses, water bottles.
+One French tourist lost his prescription sunglasses last month.
+Keep everything pocketed or zipped, and don't eat anything near the palace.

-And don't wade into the Betwa during monsoon.
-The current looks gentle but the river floods fast.
-In October-March, it's safe for kayaking and wading.
+And stay out of the Betwa during monsoon.
+The current looks gentle, but the river floods fast.
+From October to March it's safe for kayaking and wading.

 On Living Here